-Opened in 1999 and dedicated by Supreme Court Justice Stephen Breyer, the John J. and Mary Daly Curtin Center for Public Interest Law serves as the home for the Law School’s multiple initiatives supporting public interest legal work.
+Opened in 1999 and dedicated by Supreme Court Justice Stephen Breyer, the John J. and Mary Daly Curtin Center for Public Interest Law serves provides valuable space for the Law School’s multiple LEAPS initiatives supporting public interest legal work.

 Funded through a gift by former American Bar Association President John J. Curtin Jr., BC '54, JD '57, the Center is, in the words of the late Mr. Curtin, “a visible sign of the commitment to public service for Boston College and its students."

 The Center provides offices for various student organizations whose missions are dedicated to the public interest including the Public Interest Law Foundation (PILF) which awards stipends every summer to law students working in public interest internships.
 In 2016, PILF funded 75% of the funding requests it received for summer public interest internships.